FelipeRuizGarcia/Learner/aws/README.md

 # Resources to learn and get the AWS certifications

+### ProTips
+If possible, create an independent aws root account for each domain: and you can apply for credits for each account, instead of 1 credit for the account.

 ## ` AWS Cert Quiz | Review | Analysis | Community `

 The best resources are those that AWS provides in